-The New York-based film distributing and production company A24 is celebrating its 11th anniversary with a Hollywood milestone: sweeping the Academy Awards.
+The New York-based film distribution and production company A24 is celebrating its 11th anniversary with a Hollywood milestone: sweeping the Academy Awards.
 Everything Everywhere All At Once (The Daniels, 2022) won seven Oscars out of eleven nominations, including Best Picture.
 It got its first Best Picture Oscar years ago with Moonlight (Barry Jenkins, 2017), but EEAAO has a larger pop culture footprint.
 Add another statuette to the tally, with Brendan Fraser taking Best Actor in a Lead Role for The Whale (Darren Aronofsky, 2022).
 Not too shabby for a small outlet that prides itself in concentrating on cutting-edge, low-budget cinema.

 The comeback kid: Fraser brought A24 the Best Actor in a Leading Role Oscar for "The Whale". / Photo courtesy of A24.